What is APRU?

 If your ARPU looks flat, it’s time to do something to those prices!

-Downwards ARPU trend is fine when you introduce annual plans
+Expect a downwards ARPU trend when you introduce annual plans

 As always with SaaS, long-term business value and short term revenue play a tug of war.
 If you ask ARPU, the short term wins.
 But you want long-term wins too, like when you improve retention.